rhotertj/thesis/README.md

 Use the `-c` argument to overwrite parameters on the command line.

 You can reproduce results presented in the thesis by simply running the configurations in `config/experiments`.
+Make sure to change the paths according to your data locations.

 ## Structure